foundersandcoders/coursebook/src/course/syllabus/foundation/markup/learning-outcomes.md

 ## Learning Outcomes

 You should be focusing on meeting these learning outcomes over the three-week period.
-You will be tested on your learning in the [homework quiz]() at the end of learning block.
+You will be tested on your learning during weekly quizzes.

 ## Accessibility